Colombian Excelso Coffee Beans

 Please do not think for one moment that Colomian Supremo is superior to Excelso, it's just a physical size grading - Supremo beans are larger being screen sized 17 and up, whilst Excelso are smaller 14 - 16 screen.

-We know that Excelso beans whilst smaller in size can deliver exceptional flavor and fruit notes and to be honest, I think Excelso's offer for more ZING in the cup with sharper acidity.
+We know that Excelso beans whilst smaller in size can deliver exceptional sweet flavors and fruit notes and to be honest, I think Excelso's offer for more ZING in the cup with sharper acidity that cuts through milk a lot better.

-Supremo beans (in a traditional sense) have a tendency to be milder and less pronounced compared to the Excelso.
+Supremo beans (in a traditional sense) have a tendency to be milder and less pronounced compared to the Excelso and the Supremo beans may sometimes offer more body or mouthfeel.

 As most Australian coffee drinkers add milk to their espresso brews, we believe the Excelso is better suited for Single Origin use whilst the Supremo makes a better blender.